 I like the shine I get after using my spray mixture and the added grime-busting ability but it is not absolutely necessary, you can just scrub down the window with the dawn solution that is in your bucket if you wish.

 Get Started on how to Clean windows faster

 Liberally spray the dirty window with the homemade all-purpose cleaner.
 The alcohol and ammonia really help cut the grime.

 Using your window scrubber or a glass-safe scrubby sponge, dip it in your bucket of warm water and scrub it down.
 If it has been a long time since your windows have been cleaned this may take a bit of scrubbing.

 Just FYI In the photo I am using the wrong type sponge, use only the blue ones for glass.
 When I photographed this I made sure not to use the green scrubby side of this sponge, that could scratch the glass.

 My TRICK that makes window cleaning go Faster (important part)

 Use one of your clean dry towels, put it over your finger and rub it along the top and side edges of the window.
 This creates a dry clean edge for the squeegee to work from.

-Start you squeegee on either side with the top and one edge in the dry areas create by your towel covered finger.
+Start your squeegee on either side with the top and one edge in the dry areas create by your towel-covered finger.
 Wipe the squeegee with a dry towel between some of the swipes.
 The dry edge creates the perfect surface to get a good start and you don’t have to be up against the window edge and causing missed spots.

 If you don’t have a squeegee you can just spray with the cleaner and wipe dry with paper towels or a microfiber cloth.
 That days take more time and effort but it gets the job done.